mhilbrunner/swade-sundries/README.md

 Items can be assigned a custom section.
 If set on an item, it gets displayed under that section in the gear tab.
 Inspired by the 5E [Custom Character Sheet Sections](https://foundryvtt.com/packages/custom-character-sheet-sections) module.

+### Inventory sort

+Adds a button to the top of the gear tab to sort the inventory alphabetically.

 ## Roll Reminders

 Reminders allow Active Effects to add custom text to the roll dialog depending on roll type,